dev-scripts/prakashbhandari.com.np/content/posts/scaling-kubernetes-jobs-with-keda-triggered-by-amazon-sqs.md

 within a single deployment may not be efficient.
 In this case, it is better to have an individual jobs to process each file separately.

+>In my professional life, I have used KEDA to scale Kubernetes jobs as an alternative to Amazon Web Services(AWS) Lambda functions for processing long-running jobs.

 ## Steps

 ### Install Minikube